valeIT/valeIT.github.io/_posts/2012-04-22-future-of-web-gaming.markdown

 author: Valentino Urbano
 ---

-Can't believe i can play [this][0] on a browser.
+Can't believe I can play [this][0] on a browser.
 The future is already here.

-Hey it's 56.1 mb!
+Hey, it's 56.1 MB!

 [0]: https://chrome.google.com/webstore/search/airmech?utm_source=chrome-ntp-icon